Webflow

 The Figma to Webflow Plugin: What It Does and What It Does Not

-Webflow's official Figma to Webflow plugin has come a long way.
+Webflow's official Figma to Webflow plugin has come a long way since its early days.
 In 2026, it supports syncing components, variables, and styles directly from Figma into your Webflow project.
 The companion Figma to Webflow app inside the Webflow Designer lets you import those synced elements.

 What the plugin handles well: